Platonic-Systems/generics-sop-examples/draft.md

 sList = ...
 ```

-We require a heavy use of `sList` to generically implement `decodeRoute`:
+We require heavy use of `sList` to generically implement `decodeRoute`:

 ### Anamomrphism combinators

 To implement `decodeRoute` generically, we are looking to construct a `NS (NP I) (Code r)` depending on which constructor the first path segment of `fp` matches with.
 Then, we recurse into constructing the inner route for the sum constructor's (only and optional) product type.
 This recursive building of values is called [anamorphism](https://en.wikipedia.org/wiki/Anamorphism#Anamorphisms_in_functional_programming).
-In particular, we need two anamorphisms: one for the outer sum, and another for the inner product.
+In particular, we need two anamorphisms: one for the outer sum and another for the inner product.

-`generics-sop` already provides [`cana_NS`](https://hackage.haskell.org/package/sop-core-0.5.0.2/docs/Data-SOP-NS.html#v:cana_NS) and [`cana_NP`](https://hackage.haskell.org/package/sop-core-0.5.0.2/docs/Data-SOP-NP.html#v:cana_NP) as anamorphisms for `NS` and `NP` respectively, however we need a slightly different version of them, to return `Maybe` values instead.
+`generics-sop` already provides [`cana_NS`](https://hackage.haskell.org/package/sop-core-0.5.0.2/docs/Data-SOP-NS.html#v:cana_NS) and [`cana_NP`](https://hackage.haskell.org/package/sop-core-0.5.0.2/docs/Data-SOP-NP.html#v:cana_NP) as anamorphisms for `NS` and `NP` respectively.
+However we need a slightly different version of them, to return `Maybe` values instead.
 We shall define them (prefixed with `m`) accordingly as follows (note the use of `sList`):

 ```haskell
 -- | Like `mcana_NS` but returns a Maybe